-- Employers may frontload PL for part-time employees at a pro-rated amount consistent with the employee's anticipated work schedule but must add paid leave time if they work more than expected. - If an employer sets a January-December 12-month period, and hires an employee who starts in July, the employer can frontload 6 months' worth of paid leave, until the following January. - For an employer who wants to follow a July-June fiscal year, the employer can count January 1, 2024 through June 30, 2024 as a half year, provide leave on a pro-rated basis for that 6 months, and then start a new 12-month period on July 1, 2024.
+- Employers may frontload PL for part-time employees at a pro-rated amount consistent with the employee's anticipated work schedule, but must add paid leave time if they work more than expected. - If an employer sets a January-December 12-month period, and hires an employee who starts in July, the employer can frontload 6 months' worth of paid leave, until the following January.